isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Launch of FRESH</h2>
             <p>The Future Ready Food Safety Hub (FRESH), a collaboration between Nanyang Technological University, the Singapore Food Agency, and A*STAR, was launched to build Singapore’s capabilities in food safety science.
-FRESH aims to drive food safety research under the Sisngapore Food Story R&D Programme.
+FRESH aims to drive food safety research under the Singapore Food Story R&D Programme.
 It is also tasked with helping build local food safety science capabilities in support of Singapore’s growing food innovation ecosystem.</p>
           </div>
         </div>
       </div>